oorkan/oorkan.dev/content/blog/no-category/will programmer lose their jobs because of gpt3.md

 **The Fear**

 I see some concerns my programmer colleagues share online, like "ahh.. this is the end of programming", "we’ll lose our jobs", and even "should I continue to learn React?", and so on.
 The question, overall, is: *Will programmers lose their jobs because of AI?* To answer this question we must first understand where the fear comes from.
 At first look, it's banal: people are afraid to be replaced by software handling the same job.
-But there are deeper levels, like the fear from the dominance of Artificial General Intelligence, etc, which can come from science fiction, apocalyptic movies, and, of course, Elon Musk's {{<a href="https://youtu.be/US95slMMQis?t=100" target="_blank">}}interviews{{</a>}} by the time 🤫 😁.
+But there are deeper levels, like the fear from the dominance of Artificial General Intelligence, etc, which can come from science fiction, apocalyptic movies, and, of course, Elon Musk's {{<a href="https://youtu.be/US95slMMQis?t=100" target="_blank">}}interviews{{</a>}} by the time. 🤫 😁

 **So, Will Programmers Lose Their Jobs Because of AI?**

 Short answer: *No*.
 Long answer: *Yes, of course...*

 What a dilemma 🤔